expo/expo-github-action/README.md

 ### Using the built-in cache

-Caching is enabled by default to speed up consecutive CLI installs, but you can still opt-out to this.
+You can opt-in to caching the installation, making it a lot faster.
-Under the hood, it uses the [`@actions/cache`][link-actions-cache-package] package to restore the CLI installation.
+Under the hood, it uses the [`@actions/cache`][link-actions-cache-package] package to restore the Expo CLI installation.
-This action generates a unique cache key for the OS, used packager, and exact version of the CLI.
+This action generates a unique cache key for the OS, used packager, and exact version of the Expo CLI.

 > Note, this cache will count towards your [repo cache limit][link-actions-cache-limit].
 The Expo and EAS CLI are stored in different caches.